marco-bolo/wp2-wp5-workshop/README.md

 ## Contact and help

-This challenge is jointly organised by WP2 and WP5 of MARCO-BOLO, with efforts lead by Hanneloor Heynderickx (WP5, VLIZ), Saara Suominen (WP2, UNESCO), Daniel Morais (WP2, UIT) and Emilie Boulanger (WP2, UNESCO).
+This challenge is jointly organised by WP2 and WP5 of MARCO-BOLO, with efforts lead by Hanneloor Heynderickx (WP5, VLIZ), Saara Suominen (WP2, UNESCO), Daniel Morais (WP2, UiT) and Emilie Boulanger (WP2, UNESCO).

-You can direct your questions regarding the challenge to Saara Suominen at s.suominen@unesco.org.
+You can direct your questions regarding the challenge to Emilie Boulanger at e.boulanger@unesco.org.

 Please reach out if you get stuck at any stage of the challenge and we will help you as best we can.